 We aim to:

 Our work so far has focussed on the representation of diabetes in the Australian news media.
 We analysed diabetes coverage in 12 Australian metropolitan/national newspapers over a period of five years (2013-2017).
 We identified the amount and type of coverage in 694 articles (about 250,000 words), as well as the labelling used to refer to people with diabetes.
 We are also undertaking a study on references to Aboriginal and Torres Strait Islander peoples or issues in this dataset.
+Our project on diabetes has now been completed and you can find a summary of the project and links to all associated publications here.

 We are striving to achieve greater awareness of media coverage and working towards improving practices of media representation.
 To this end, we created a range of stakeholder documents, including an information sheet to help scientists and other researchers engage with the media, a tip sheet for journalists, an executive summary of our research results, and a video for wide distribution.
 These resources can be accessed under ‘featured research areas’.
 We also regularly submit resources to the Analysis & Policy Observatory to make our research visible, discoverable, and usable.